AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 # Using the Django authentication system

 This document explains the usage of Django's authentication system in its default configuration.
 This configuration has evolved to serve the most common project needs, handling a reasonably wide range of tasks, and has a careful implementation of passwords and permissions.
-For projects where authentication needs differ from the default, Django supports extensive [extension and customization]() of authentication.
+For projects where authentication needs differ from the default, Django supports extensive [extension and customization]() of authentication. <!-- future page, "Customizing auth in Django" -->

 Django authentication provides both authentication and authorization together and is generally referred to as the authentication system, as these features are somewhat coupled.